google/comprehensive-rust/src/welcome.md

 * Enable you to modify existing programs and write new programs in Rust.
 * Show you common Rust idioms.

-The first three days show you the fundamentals of Rust.
-Following this, you're invited to dive into one or more specialized topics:
+We call the first three course days Rust Fundamentals.

+Building on this, you're invited to dive into one or more specialized topics:

 * [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
 This includes interoperability with C, C++, and Java.